Art by Shoaib Pasha.

 <disclaimer>

 I believe the best way to memorize new information is to associate it with something that we have already memorized that we subconsciously reinforce through repetition: music.
-Everyone has already memorized hundreds of melodies, so finding one that would match the rhythm and meter of the equation (and there is meter) is not too terribly difficult.
+Everyone has already memorized hundreds of melodies, so finding one that would match the rhythm and meter of the equation is not too terribly difficult.
 Of course, fast music is most of the time unfit for memorizing an equation, of which a slower recitation and melody are much easier to perfectly and quickly recall.

 </disclaimer>